-Hussein Technical
+Al Hussein Technical

 University

-In collaboration with Hussein Technical University (HTU), AJi has established a strong academic–industry partnership that ensures the competition is both intellectually rigorous and professionally relevant.
+In collaboration with Al Hussein Technical University (HTU), AJi has established a strong academic–industry partnership that ensures the competition is both intellectually rigorous and professionally relevant.
 As the official organizer, HTU plays a central role in shaping each edition of the competition, from defining the theme and structuring the framework to overseeing the academic integrity of the process, while AJi brings industry perspective, technical expertise, and strategic direction.
 This collaboration creates a dynamic platform that bridges education and practice, giving students the opportunity to engage with real-world design challenges within a structured and credible academic environment.

 Visit Website

-Competition Theme & Timeline
+Competition Theme & Timeline AJi Innovation Awards in partnership with HTU

 Parametric